 The easiest and most tempting thing to grab while you’re sitting at home on your couch is a bag of chips or sugary candy.
 While it will give you a quick boost of energy, a diet abundant in refined sugar and processed foods has been linked with an increase in inflammation, which can put a burden on your immune system and make you more susceptible to getting sick.
 Plus, sugary foods can cause an energy crash making it more difficult to focus later in the day.

 DO take scheduled snack breaks

-Many of us can attest to the pull of mindless snacking while sitting in front of the computer screen — or continuously scrolling our instagram feed (even when we’re “all caught up!”).
+Many of us can attest to the pull of mindless snacking while sitting in front of the computer screen — or continuously scrolling our Instagram feed.
 By giving yourself normal break times, including lunch, you can avoid that moment of realizing you finished the entire box of crackers.
 This will help you cut down on those processed snacks and sweets, and schedule in more nutritious foods, according to Scheller.

 DON’T skip your produce

 Veggies are some of our most healthy, nutrient-dense foods, chock full of the vitamins and minerals needed for a healthy immune system.
 Foods that are rich in antioxidants help boost immune function while keeping your body happy and your mind sharp, says Scheller.
 Incorporate berries, dark leafy greens, and citrus fruits into your daily diet for that extra dose of vitamin C. Some great veggie-based snacks include bell peppers with guacamole, celery and peanut butter, kale chips, and carrots and hummus.

 DO try an immune boosting "hot shot"